YuxinHuang-Cody/book_list_takeaway_app/README.md

 ## Features

-- View a list of books.
+- **View books:** Add number icons for a more user-friendly UI
-- Add new books to your collection.
+- **Add new books:** Check for the presence of valid information in the title, author, and publication year fields of a book.
-- Remove books from your collection.
+- **Remove Books:** Easily declutter your collection by swiping left on a book.
 - **First Launch Data Loading:** On the initial app launch, the data from `assets/book_data.json` is read and loaded.
 Subsequent additions or deletions of books will store the book's JSON data locally on the mobile device.

 ![Example GIF](https://github.com/YuxinHuang-Cody/book_list_takeaway_app/blob/master/demo.gif)